 Besides the time when they are asleep, dogs do tend to hang their tongues out of their mouths while they’re awake as well.

-Most of the reasons for this are perfectly normal and not a cause for concern, although sometimes a dog that constantly has its tongue hanging out could be indicative of a problem.
+Most of the reasons for this are perfectly normal and not a cause for concern, although sometimes a dog that constantly has its tongue hanging out could be indicative of a problem (discussed later).

-Another main reason your dog might often have their tongue hanging out of their mouths is because of dental issues.
+Another main reason your dog might often have their tongue hanging out of their mouths could be due to dental issues.

-If you notice your dog’s eating behaviors have changed coupled with a constant hanging tongue, there might be issues in their mouths with their gums or teeth.
+If you notice your dog’s eating behaviors have changed coupled with a constant hanging tongue, there might be something going on in their mouths with their gums or teeth.

 Your dog could have gum disease, tooth decay, or other sensitivities that make it painful for them to keep their tongues in their mouths.

 Older dogs, small dog breeds, and dogs with existing dental issues may already be missing some teeth.